Why Humble House

 Where we do it

-Humble House elected to open houses in the beautiful eastern shore town's of Easton and Chestertown because they are wonderful safe communities for people to recover in.
-There are many job opportunities, great 12 step meetings and a strong recovering community.
-All houses are minutes from wonderful community resources such as the YMCA, libraries, parks,l meetings and bike trails that travel along whole the town, as well as many places to shop and local eateries for fellowshipping.
+Humble House elected to open houses in the beautiful eastern shore towns of Easton and Chestertown because they are wonderful safe communities for people to recover in.
+There are many job opportunities, great 12 step meetings, and a strong recovering community.
+All houses are minutes from wonderful community resources such as the YMCA, libraries, parks,l meetings, and bike trails that travel along the whole of the town, as well as many places to shop and local eateries for fellowshipping.

 When it started

 Humble House Recovery was founded in 2017 but its vision began several years before when we saw treatment opportunities were becoming less and less, and the addiction problem was continuing to worsen.
 At Humble House, we recognize the importance of remaining in a structured and supportive atmosphere and realize the standard 14-21 day stay in treatment is not enough to help the middle or late-stage sufferer build a solid foundation.